 The Weather Briefing online Cloud Atlas includes images of cloud types recognized by the World Meteorological Organization.
 Use the atlas to identify clouds based on their form, shape, and texture.
 The Atlas is under construction.

 The Station Model Plot is the standard format for displaying observations on weather maps.
-The plot packs weather data into a grouping around each weather station location.
+The plot arranges weather data into a grouping around each weather station location.
 Learn how to decode surface observations by clicking on the link below.
 Practice by decoding the plots on surface weather maps found on the internet.
 Click the button below to learn the basics of decoding station model plots.
 Upper air station plots use a similar scheme but it is not identical to surface plots.
 The upper air format will be added in the near future.